 Well, how do dogs pick their human?
 I guess like us in companions, they see exactly what the other needs and picks that person to love.

-Does your dog have a favorite human -- and if it's not you, who is it, and why?
+Does your dog have a favorite human — and if it’s not you, who is it, and why?
+How do you think dogs choose their “person”?
 Let us know in the comments.

 About the author: Heather lives in Colorado with her husband, two daughters, and a number of four-leggers depending on how many fosters are residing in the house.
 She’s primarily a full-time volunteer where her services are needed the most.